-The waiting list will be maintained until 31st December 2021 and will then be discarded.
-Parents may apply to St John Vianney Catholic Primary School for their child's name to remain on the waiting list until the end of the summer term 2022 when it will be discarded.
+The waiting list will be maintained until 31st December 2022 and will then be discarded.
+Parents may apply to St John Vianney Catholic Primary School for their child's name to remain on the waiting list until the end of the academic year 2023 when it will be discarded.